milojezek/milojezek/README.md

 # Hi!
 I'm Miloslav 👋

-- 🌱 Currently studying the basics of IT and programming
-  -  👨‍💻 Focus on Kotlin and Android development
-  -  💻 Learning IT basics with Google IT Support program
+- ✨ I'm particularly interested in <b>Android Development</b>
+- 🌱 I learn to create Android apps using <b>Kotlin</b> and <b>Android Studio</b>
-  -  🔄 Practise on Codewars and working on projects
+- 👨‍💻 Currently, I'm working on my pomodoro app
+- 🛠️ I'd like to collaborate on small projects, preferably Android apps
+- ✉️ You can reach me via [LinkedIn](https://www.linkedin.com/in/miloslav-jezek/) or [email](milojezek4apps@gmail.com)

 <!---
 milojezek/milojezek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->